 Conscripts' clothing consists of several different combatants' outfits designed for different purposes and seasons.
-You are responsible for keeping and exchanging the clothing you have been issued at the equipment store when it needs cleaning and mending.
+You are responsible for keeping and exchanging the clothing you have been issued at the central issue facility when it needs cleaning and mending.
 Instructions on the care of equipment will be given at your unit at the beginning of service.

 The service dress in the Army, Air Force and coastal units of the Navy is the combat uniform M05.
-Combat training equipment includes battle dress, rubber boots, a helmet, hearing protectors and the M05 combat vest and rucksack.
-The leave uniform in the Army, Air Force and the coastal units of the Navy is the battle dress M05 that is part of the Combatant's Uniform 2005.
-Navy conscripts wear the m/05 leave and parade uniform and the M95 Navy battle dress and conscripts serving on Navy vessels and all those serving in the Coastal Fleet wear the M30 conscript leave and parade uniform and M55 overcoat.
+Combat training equipment includes combat uniform, rubber boots, a helmet, hearing protectors and the M05 combat vest and rucksack.
+The leave uniform in the Army, Air Force and the coastal units of the Navy is the combat uniform M05 that is part of the Combatant's Uniform 2005 combination.
+Navy conscripts wear the m/05 leave and parade uniform and the m/95 Navy battle dress and conscripts serving on Navy vessels and all those serving in the Coastal Fleet wear the m/30 conscript leave and parade uniform and m/55 overcoat.